zou3519/connectfourai/README.md

 Connect Four with Minimax AI
 =============
 By Richard Zou

 Work dated January 2012, added to GitHub November 2014.

 Introduction
 -------------
 A simple command line Connect Four game.
 Has a minimax AI that uses an alpha-beta pruning algorithm.
 The project was initially done in Netbeans and has currently been ported to IntelliJ IDEA.
 Runs in Java >= 1.6.

+This project was a large learning experience for me: it was one of my first programming projects.
+I initially created a simple AI for Connect Four back in 2010, and then improved it when I learned about minimax and alpha-beta pruning in 2012.

 Play against an applet
 ------------------